GoekeLab/bambu/README.md

 ### Contributors

-This package is developed and maintained by [Ying Chen](https://github.com/cying111), [Yuk Kei Wan](https://github.com/yuukiiwa), and  [Jonathan Goeke](https://github.com/jonathangoeke) at the Genome Institute of Singapore.
+This package is developed and maintained by [Ying Chen](https://github.com/cying111), [Andre Sim](https://github.com/andredsim), [Yuk Kei Wan](https://github.com/yuukiiwa), and  [Jonathan Goeke](https://github.com/jonathangoeke) at the Genome Institute of Singapore.
 If you want to contribute, please leave an issue.
 Thank you.

 <img src="figures/bambu_design_highres.png" title="Bambu" alt="Bambu">